alasdairkite93/TennisBookingSystem/README.md

 # TennisBookingSystem

-Requires a web server running - pretend to play tennis and book a day with a coach
+Pretend to play tennis and book a day with a coach (Built for use on Apache)

+A booking system that uses session cookies for booking a tennis coach.